laanwj/sundog/README.md

 Non-critical:

-- Sound: as the game uses XBIOS DoSound call for sound, this would involve emulating the YM2149F PSG sound chip, at least up to a point.
+- Sound: as the game uses XBIOS DoSound call for sound, this would involve emulating the YM2149F PSG sound chip, at least up to a point (or as there seems to be a fixed number of 36 sound effects: substituting sampled sounds).
 - Initial FTL animation is missing: this is an assembly routine that triggers *before* the bootstrapping of the p-machine.
 - None of the stuff in SHIPLIB has been figured out.
 There are four native procedures in this segment (0x16, 0x18, 0x19, 0x1a) which probably do special rendering effects not covered by GEMBIND.
+There seems to be no further user interaction code.

 ### Future ideas